North Rhine-Westphalia: Basketball

-The state is also home to several professional basketball teams that currently either compete in the Basketball Bundesliga or have competed there in the recent past.
-These teams include Telekom Baskets Bonn, Bayer Giants Leverkusen, Paderborn Baskets and Phoenix Hagen.
+The state is also home to several professional basketball teams that currently either compete in the Basketball Bundesliga or ProA or have competed there in the past.

+These teams include Telekom Baskets Bonn, Bayer Giants Leverkusen, Paderborn Baskets, Uni Baskets Münster, VfL SparkassenStars Bochum, Phoenix Hagen and Alemannia Aachen.

 Ice hockey

-North Rhine-Westphalia is home to DEL teams Düsseldorfer EG, Kölner Haie, Krefeld Pinguine, and Iserlohn Roosters.
+North Rhine-Westphalia is home to current and former DEL teams Düsseldorfer EG, Kölner Haie, Krefeld Pinguine, and Iserlohn Roosters.